Bilgram: Festivals

 Moharram is one of the most important festivals of Bilgram since the medieval period.
 Although after the partition of India most of the families have either migrated to Pakistan or the other Indian Cities like Lucknow, Delhi, Rampur, Hyderabad etc., the sheen of the Moharram commemoration did not come to an end and Bilgramis commemorate it for two months and eight days.
 One of the important contributions of Moharram is that during this period Sayyid families return to Bilgram from every nook and corner of India to pay homage to the supreme scarifies of Imam Hussain.
 Important dates of Moharram Commemorations are 6th, 7th, 8th, 9th Moharram's Famous Juloos is called Club Ka Matam, which is the largest juloos in bilgram at Syyedwada and 10th of Moharram is famous for its Bada Taziya, which is lifted by 32 men (this tazia is world famous), beside these dates 16 Safar, Chehllum, Bahattar Tabut and Chup Tazia, Ayyame Fatima(s.a.) are very famous functions where hundreds of people congregate to pay homage to the martyrs of Karbala Anjuman Azae Hussain Organizes 72 Taboot Whereas Anjuman Bazme Hussainiya Qadeem organizes Shabbedari and chup tazia juloos.
 There are three Anjumans (communities) i.e., Anjuman Bazm-e- Hussainiya Qadeem, Bazm-e- Azaay-e-Hussain and Gulzar-e-Hussaini beside this there is a committee named Youth Of Bazm-e-Hussainiya Which Promotes Azadari Of Imam Hussain Ibn Ali in Bilgram they all supervise and organised several programs.
 Besides Moharram, Eid ul Fitr, Eid ul Azha, Wiladate Maula Ali, Dastarkhuan, and Shabberaat is also celebrated with zeal.

 Sunni Muslims also celebrate a plethora of urs on various occasions.
 Urs e paak of "Meer Abdul Wahid sahab Bilgrami" celebrates every year by the Wasti family and Mureedin at his shrine.

 Famous sites

 Bada Imam Bada Bilgram and Dargah Abbas is almost 300 years old holy sites of Shia Muslims and heritage place for visitors.

 Baba Manshanath Temple is the oldest temple in town.

 It is the center of the main faith of the Hindu people.

 It has its own importance in the month of Savan.
 It hosts the fair in this month.

 Devotees come from far and wide for the worship of Lord Shankar.

 This temple was built by Lala Mansaram.

+Devdham Temple is another beautiful temple in the area surrounded by gardens.
+It was built by Radheshyam Yadav and Shanti Devi Yadav.